telerik/xamarin-forms-docs/controls/wordsprocessing/overview.md

 * Add the Telerik UI for Xamarin Nuget package following the instructions in [Telerik NuGet package server]({%slug telerik-nuget-server%}) topic.

 If you don't want to add the all Telerik.UI.for.Xamarin nuget package, you have the option to add a separate nuget package.
-For RadWordsProcessing you have to install the *Telerik.Zip*, *Telerik.Documents.Core*, *Telerik.Documents.Flow* nuget packages.
-If you need to export documents to PDF format, you will need to refer the *Telerik.Documents.Flow.FormatProviders.Pdf* and *Telerik.Documents.Fixed* nuget packages.
+For RadWordsProcessing you have to install the *Telerik.UI.for.Xamarin.Zip*, *Telerik.UI.for.Xamarin.Documents.Core*, *Telerik.UI.for.Xamarin.Documents.Flow* nuget packages.
+If you need to export documents to PDF format, you will need to refer the *Telerik.UI.for.Xamarin.Documents.Flow.FormatProviders.Pdf* and *Telerik.UI.for.Xamarin.Documents.Fixed* nuget packages.

 * Add the references to Telerik assemblies manually, check the list below with the required assemblies for RadWordsProcessing: